dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 feed from scratch, meaning new public/private key pairs, and that public key URL links will need to change.

+# Unresolved questions
+[unresolved]: #unresolved-questions

+Details of keys to work out (before Draft status):

+- must a prefix end in a trailing slash, or optional?
+- can there be, eg, keys `/a/b` and `/a/b/c` at the same time?

+There are implied "reasonable" limits on the size (in bytes) of both keys and values, but they are not formally specified.
+Protobuf messages have a hard specified limit of 2 GByte (due to 32-bit signed arthimetic), and most implementations impose a (configurable) 64 MByte limit.
+Should this DEP impose specific limits on key and value sizes?
+Would be good to decide before Draft status.

+Apart from leaving fields in the protobuf message specification, multi-writer concerns are out of scope for this DEP.

 # Changelog
 [changelog]: #changelog

-As of January 2018, @mafintosh is leading development of a hyperdb nodejs module on [github](https://github.com/mafintosh/hyperdb), which is the basis for this DEP.
+As of March 2018, @mafintosh is leading development of a hyperdb nodejs module on [github](https://github.com/mafintosh/hyperdb), which is the basis for this DEP.

 - 2017-12-06: @noffle publishes `ARCHITECTURE.md` overview in the
   [hyperdb github repo][arch_md]